willyyypatootieee/willyyypatootieee/README.md

 ## 🔭 Current Work

-Right now, I'm working on [**mboh**](link-to-your-project), where I'm experimenting with **exciting new features**.
+Right now, I'm working on -----, where I'm experimenting with **exciting new features**.
 Stay tuned for updates! 🚀

 ---

 ## 🌱 Learning Journey

-I'm currently deep into **mempelajari isi hati assti**, a project that's all about personal growth and understanding.
+I'm currently deep into **javasscript & flutter**, a project that's all about personal growth and understanding.
 Every day is a new opportunity to learn more about myself and the world around me.

----

-## 👯 Collaboration

-Are you into **Riot Games** or game development in general?
-I’m always looking for new projects to team up on!
-Let’s make something awesome together.

 ---